-Function Description Dynamic Collision Monitoring with integrated fixture management (option 40) Page 321 Adaptive Feed Control AFC (option 45) Page 324 Active Chatter Control (option 145) See the User's Manual for Setup, Testing and Running NC Programs Working with text files Page 333 Working with freely definable tables Page 337
+Function Description Active Chatter Control (option 145) See the User's Manual for Setup, Testing and Running NC Programs Working with text files Page 333 Working with freely definable tables Page 337

 Press the SPEC FCT key and the corresponding soft keys to access further special functions of the control.
 The following tables give you an overview of which functions are available.